H$_2$ and CO$_2$ Network Strategies for the European Energy System

-System cost differences between the scenarios are driven by wind and solar, as well as carbon capture technologies.
-In scenarios with carbon and hydrogen networks, the model primarily reduces the reliance on high-cost DAC, from 392~Mt/a carbon removal in the \baselinescenario{} to 112~Mt/a in the \hybridscenario{} (see Fig.~\ref{fig:balance_captured_carbon}).
-At the same time, carbon capture from biomass combustion, gas-based industry processes and biogas-to-gas upgrading increase, the latter lowering the need for synthetic methane production.
+System cost differences between the scenarios are driven by investments in wind and solar, as well as carbon capture technologies.
+In scenarios with carbon and hydrogen networks, the model primarily reduces the reliance on costly DAC, from 365~Mt/a carbon capture in the \baselinescenario{} to 113~Mt/a in the \hybridscenario{} (see Fig.~\ref{fig:balance_captured_carbon}).
+At the same time, carbon capture from biomass combustion, gas-based industry processes and biogas upgrading increase.
+The latter lowers the need for synthetic methane production.

 In the \baselinescenario{}, where there is no carbon and hydrogen transport, hydrogen must be produced where it is consumed.
 For CU, either hydrogen must be produced where carbon is cheap at point sources, or DAC must be used at sites with low-cost hydrogen.
-Where carbon from point sources cannot be sequestered, it has to be compensated elsewhere by negative emissions from DAC or biomass capture with sequestration.
-All of these options are sub-optimal from a cost perspective.
+Where fossil carbon from point sources cannot be sequestered, it has to be compensated elsewhere by negative emissions from DAC or biomass capture with sequestration.
+To provide hydrogen in some regions with poor renewable resources the model resorts to SMR with either green or fossil methane transported in the gas grid.
+All of these options are suboptimal from a cost perspective.